fastcode3d/JustinYuu.github.io/_posts/2018-3-22-CPP Programming Assignment Chapter2.md

 ---
 #CPP Programming Assignment Week2

-As there is no programming assignment in Chapter 1 ,thus I post my programming assignment from chapter 2.
+As there is no programming assignment in Chapter 1 ,thus I post my programming assignments from chapter 2.

     2.1.c
     #include <stdio.h>